 In a wheat-sorghum-fallow rotation, it is essential that broadleaf and grassy weeds do not produce seed during the fallow period ahead of grain sorghum planting.
-Always control those summer annual weeds after wheat harvest soon enough to prevent seed production.
-It is equally important that winter annual grasses and broadleaf weeds are not allowed to head/flower in spring, producing seed before the sorghum is planted.
+It is equally important that winter annual grasses are not allowed to head in spring, before the sorghum is planted.
 Thus, an effective burndown should be applied prior to winter annuals going into the flowering/heading stages.

-An effective burndown prior to planting is essential if any weeds have emerged.
+An effective burndown prior to planting is essential.
 Sorghum should always be planted into a weed-free seedbed.
-The addition of a dicamba product or 2,4-D with glyphosate generally will control broadleaf and grass weeds effectively, provided an earlier burndown treatment has been applied in March or April.
+The addition of a dicamba product or 2,4-D with glyphosate generally will control broadleaf and grass weeds effectively provided an earlier burndown treatment has been applied in March or April.
 There is a waiting period of 15 days between application and sorghum planting when using 8 fl oz of Clarity.
 Current 2,4-D labels do not address a waiting period ahead of planting sorghum; however, for corn or soybeans a 7-day waiting period is required for 1 pint or less of 2,4-D ester when used in the burndown.

-A weakness of all soil-applied programs is that precipitation is required for activation.
+A weakness of all soil-applied programs is that rainfall is required for activation.
 Without activation, poor broadleaf and grass control can be expected.
-Once precipitation is received, the herbicides are activated and weed control measures are in place.
-Weed escapes prior to this activation will need to be controlled with early postemergence applied herbicides.
+Once rain is received, the herbicides are activated and weed control measures are in place.
+Weed escapes prior to this activation will need to be controlled with postemergence applied herbicides.

-Grass control in sorghum can be a difficult task.
-If a field has severe shattercane, johnsongrass, or longspine sandbur pressure, planting grain sorghum is not recommended.
+Grass control in sorghum can be a difficult task in some cases.
+If a field has severe shattercane or longspine sandbur pressure, planting grain sorghum is not recommended.
 For other annual grassy weeds, it will be important to apply one of the chloracetamide herbicides.
-Grasses that emerge before the soil-applied herbicides are activated will not be controlled with the PRE herbicide.
-Currently, there are no herbicides labeled for postemergence grass control in conventional grain sorghum.
+Grasses that emerge before the soil-applied herbicides are activated will not be controlled.
+There are no herbicides currently labeled for postemergence grass control in grain sorghum.
 Although atrazine and Facet L have grass activity and can control tiny grass seedlings, it’s generally not a good practice to depend on these herbicides for grass control.
-Facet L is a liquid formulation of quinclorac (previously Paramount 75 DF) that has activity on certain grasses and has excellent activity on field bindweed.
+Facet L is the new liquid formulation of quinclorac (previously Paramount 75 DF) and has excellent activity on field bindweed.

 Postemergence broadleaf weed control herbicides are available for grain sorghum.
 These products will be most effective when applied in a timely manner.
 Weeds that are 2-4 inches tall will be much easier to control than weeds that are 6-8 inches tall, or larger.
 Controlling weeds in a timely manner will result in less weed competition with the crop compared to waiting too long to control the weeds.
 Atrazine combinations with Huskie, Banvel, 2,4-D, Buctril, or Aim (or generic versions of these herbicides) can provide excellent broad-spectrum weed control.

-Huskie, the newest herbicide registered in sorghum should be applied at 12.8 to 16 fl oz/acre with 0.25 to 1.0 lb of atrazine, NIS 0.25% v/v or 0.5% v/v HSOC (high surfactant oil concentrate), and spray grade ammonium sulfate at the rate of 1 lb/acre to sorghum from 3-leaf to 12 inches tall.
-Huskie alone, without atrazine, can now be applied to sorghum up to 30 inches tall prior to flag leaf emergence, however it will be less effective if weeds are large.
+Huskie, the newest herbicide registered in sorghum should be applied at 12.8 to 16 fl oz/acre with 0.25 to 1.0 lbs of atrazine, NIS 0.25% v/v or 0.5% v/v HSOC (high surfactant oil concentrate), and spray grade ammonium sulfate at the rate of 1 lb/acre to sorghum from 3-leaf to 12 inches tall.
+Huskie alone, without atrazine, can now be applied to sorghum up to 30 inches tall prior to flag leaf emergence, however it will be less effective.
 Huskie is effective on kochia, pigweeds, and many other broadleaf weed species.
 Huskie is most effective on small weeds.
-The larger pigweed and kochia, the more difficult they are to control.
+The larger pigweed and kochia get, the more difficult they are to control.
 Temporary injury to sorghum is often observed with Huskie.

 The presence of certain weed species will affect which postemergence herbicide programs will be most effective.
-See the grain sorghum section in the K-State 2018 Chemical Weed Control Guide (SRP 1139 P. 50-51) to help make the selection.
+See the grain sorghum section in the K-State 2015 Chemical Weed Control Guide (SRP 1117) to help make the selection:

 The crop stage at the time of postemergence herbicide applications can be critical to minimize crop injury.
 Delayed applications to large sorghum increase the risk of injury to the reproductive phase of grain sorghum, thus increasing crop injury and yield loss from the herbicide application.
 Timely applications not only benefit weed control, but can increase crop safety.
 Always read and follow label guidelines.

-Curtis Thompson, Extension Agronomy State Leader and Weed Management Specialist
+Curtis Thompson, Weed Management Specialist and Extension Agronomy State Leader